felipeireslan/marvel-app/README.md

 ### About

 This project was developed with purpose to learn Redux.
-When you `run` the project, you will see a single page with some `Marvel Character Cards` and you can click at it to see more info about `Character`
+When you `run` the project, you will see a single page with some `Marvel Character Cards` and you can click at it to see more info about `Character` and you can search Marvel Character by name using Search Bar at the top of page.